nolageek/Discogs-Collection-Page/README.md

 # Discogs Collection Page

-These PHP and (optional) python scripts will generate a friendly view of your Discogs media collection organized by your Discogs folders.
+These PHP scrips will generate a friendly view of your Discogs media collection organized by your Discogs folders.

 ![image](https://user-images.githubusercontent.com/2931834/198485846-531472d0-e806-4ec0-b3ab-76717b53612b.png)